-Deconstruction: The art of dismantling buildings for maximum reuse of materials
+Deconstruction is the art of dismantling buildings for maximum reuse of materials.

 - Job Creation: Deconstruction creates three to six local jobs for each one created from standard demolition practices.

-- Preservation of Architectural History: The materials we salvage can add a sense of history and integrity when reused in new projects.
+- Preservation of Architectural History: The materials salvaged through deconstruction can add a sense of history and integrity when reused in new projects.

 - Quality Materials: Contrary to common expectations, many reclaimed materials are now prized for their quality.
 Much lumber from earlier decades is more dense, drier and stronger than modern lumber.
 Even nail holes, weathering and other superficial damage can actually add value by lending a sense of history and rustic character.